apiwatdev/refinitiv_section2/README.md

 # pretest refinitiv section2

-this is my reposity for pretest section 2 of Refinitiv company
+this is my repository for pretest section 2 of Refinitiv company